invesdwin/invesdwin-webproxy/README.md

 # invesdwin-webproxy
-A massively parallel download manager for web scraping that supports proxy servers.
+A parallel download manager for web scraping that supports proxy servers.
 Developed as modules for the [invesdwin-context](https://github.com/subes/invesdwin-context) module system.

 ## Maven